WardPearce/OBRequests/README.md

 typicode_api = Request(
     # Here we're setting the base url.
     "https://jsonplaceholder.typicode.com",

+    # Here we're setting the client to synchronous and not asynchronous.
+    awaiting=False,

     # Here we're setting a global response action.
     # Basically saying if we get the status code 200